jordanleeeee/3111Project/readme.md

             1. Furthermore, implement the upgrade function of Catapult that the reload time/cold down time is shorten.
 (1)
     1. Implement Laser Tower that:
         1. it consumes some resources to attack a monster.
 (1)
-        1. draw a line from the center to the tower to the monster and extend beyond until it reach the edge of the Arena.
+        1. draw a line from the center to the sample.mapElement.tower to the monster and extend beyond until it reach the edge of the Arena.
 (2)
             1. Furthermore, all monsters on the line or within 3px away from the line will receive damage.
 (1)
-        1. Implement the upgrade function of Laser Tower that increase attack power of the tower.
+        1. Implement the upgrade function of Laser Tower that increase attack power of the sample.mapElement.tower.
 (1)
     1. *noted: you are allowed to determine the parameters and cost of your towers when it is not specified.
-For instance, we did not say if an Ice tower will give damage or not and you can decide that.*
+For instance, we did not say if an Ice sample.mapElement.tower will give damage or not and you can decide that.*
 1. Monsters (15)
     1. In every fixed period of time, one or more monsters will be generated in the arena from a fixed grid that the monster shows up.
 (2)
         1. Furthermore, along the time elapsed the *stronger* the monster will be generated so that the difficulty of the game increase. *Stronger* may refer to more HP, moving faster, or any factors that make the game difficult to play.
 You can make your own definition of *stronger*.
 (1)
     1. Monsters on the arena will move towards the end-zone automatically.
 (1)
-        1. Furthermore, if no tower is built, the monster will be successfully reach the end-zone and cause the game over (player lose).
+        1. Furthermore, if no sample.mapElement.tower is built, the monster will be successfully reach the end-zone and cause the game over (player lose).
 A single line `Gameover` will be printed to console.
 (1)
-            1. Furthermore, if the game is over, both monster generation and tower shooting should stop and a dialog box will pop up to notify the game is over (1)
+            1. Furthermore, if the game is over, both monster generation and sample.mapElement.tower shooting should stop and a dialog box will pop up to notify the game is over (1)
     1. Represent a monster with png images (`fox.png`, `unicorn.png`, `penguin.png`) provided under `src\main\resources`.
 (1)
         1. Furthermore, when a monster is killed (HP reach 0), its image will be replaced by `collision.png`.
 (1)
             1. Furthermore, the dead monster will be removed from the arena automatically.
 (1)